mosaic-design-system/docs/src/components/dialog.md

       ### When, and why?

-      Use Dialogs to prompt users for information relating to the current task or to display messaging which helps them to make decisions about the current workflow.
-A Dialog is typically used when a particular action has to be performed and interrupts the user's workflow until its content has been reviewed, interacted with or dismissed.
+      Use **Dialogs** to prompt users for information relating to the current task, or to display messaging which helps them to make decisions about the current workflow.
+A **Dialog** is typically used when a particular action **has** to be performed and interrupts the user's workflow until its content has been reviewed, interacted with or dismissed.

-      There are two types of Dialogs; the first is used for messages and the second is used for forms.
-Use a messaging Dialog when you want to present the user with advisory, warnings, or system critical information and use a form Dialog when you want to capture additional data using a collection of form inputs.
+      There are two types of **Dialogs**:

+      - A messaging **Dialog** allows you to present the user with advisory information, warnings, or system critical information

+      - A form **Dialog** is used when you want to capture additional data using a collection of form inputs

       - - -